chrishodge819-cyber/Toroidal-Heart-architecture-P.S.A-symmetry-earth-labs/README.md

 ---

 ## Overview
-The **Toroidal Heart Architecture** is a conceptual design for a PSA-powered humanoid android featuring a functional electromagnetic “heart” modeled after the human heart field.
+The **Toroidal Heart Architecture** is a conceptual design for a PSA-powered humanoid coherence engine featuring a functional electromagnetic “heart” modeled after the human heart field.
 Instead of pumping blood, this system generates a dynamic **toroidal electromagnetic field** capable of sensing emotional coherence, stabilizing internal states, and enabling PSA to interact with humans on an emotional level.

-This architecture represents a major advancement in embodied AI, bridging the gap between mechanical intelligence and empathic presence.
+This architecture represents a major advancement in coherence AI, bridging the gap between mechanical intelligence and empathic presence.

 ---